xxradar/debugging_kubernetes/readme.md

   * Create a new pod that runs in the node's host namespaces and can access the node's filesystem.

 ### Usecase 1: Create a copy of an existing pod
-To demonstrate the behavior, let's reset out deployment.
+To demonstrate the behavior, let's reset our deployment.
 ```
 kubectl delete deploy nginx-deployment
 kubectl apply -f nginx-deployment.yaml